phuongbl1/udacity_datascience_python/README.md

 In this project, you will use data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.
 You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

+What Software Do I Need?
+To complete this project, the following software requirements apply:

+- You should have Python 3, NumPy, and pandas installed using Anaconda
+- A text editor, like Sublime or Atom.
+- A terminal application (Terminal on Mac and Linux or Cygwin on Windows).